 What Makes This Destination Special and Unique?

-• Crooked Acklins has easy and quick access to mile after mile of firm, light bottom flats, perfect for classic wade fishing for skinny water bones.
+• Crooked Acklins has easy and quick access to mile after mile of firm, light bottom flats, perfect for classic wade fishing for skinny water bonefish.
 If you like bonefishing on foot, this is the place.
-There are flats here that stretch to the horizon, and you can wade and fish as far as your legs will take you.
+There are flats here that stretch to the horizon and you can wade and fish as far as your legs will take you.